omnilaboratory/obd/docs/grpc/OB_GetInfo.md

-## oB_GetInfo
+## OB_GetInfo

-oB_GetInfo returns general information concerning the lightning node including it's identity pubkey, alias, the chains it is connected to, and information concerning the number of open+pending channels.
+OB_GetInfo returns general information concerning the lightning node including it's identity pubkey, alias, the chains it is connected to, and information concerning the number of open+pending channels.

 ## Arguments:
 This request has no parameters.